Dr Kamini Vellodi

 - 'On Two Regimes of Fact' in Zeitschrift für Ästhetik und Allgemeine Kunstwissenschaft, Special Issue on 'Matters of Fact', forthcoming, 2015

-- 'Speculation, Construction, Critique: Notions for Art History' in Speculative Art Histories, Milan: Mimesis International, 2015
+- “Speculation, Construction, Critique: Notions for Art History.”
+In Speculative Art Histories.
+Milan: Mimesis International (In Press)

 Visit the MRes: Art Theory and Philosophy course page.